inlart/BLA/README.md

 # Matrices for AllScale

-Provides the "Matrix" data type for the AllScale api.
+Provides the `Matrix` data type for the AllScale api.

 ## Dependencies